mre/mre.github.io.v2/blog/2017-image-previews.md

 WebP is the smallest, but it's [not supported by all browsers](http://caniuse.com/#feat=webp).
 Gif was second, but when resizing the image and applying the blur filter, I was not happy with the result.
 In the end I, settled for PNG, which provided a nice tradeoff between size and quality.
-I optimized the images even further using [oxipng](https://github.com/shssoichiro/oxipng).
+I optimized the images even further using [oxipng](https://github.com/shssoichiro/oxipng), which support zopfli compression.
-With that, I kept my budget of around 200-250 bytes per thumbnail.
+With that, I end up with thumbnails of around 300-400 bytes in size.

-I integrated the thumbnail creation into my build toolchain for the blog.
+I integrated the thumbnail creation process into my build toolchain for the blog.
 The actual code to create the images is rather boring.
-If you *really* want to have a look, [I've pushed it to Github](https://github.com/mre/lqip/).
+If you *really* want to have a look, [it's on Github](https://github.com/mre/lqip/).

 ### Avoiding JavaScript

 Here is the skeleton HTML for the image previews: